awelzel/flake8-gl-codeclimate/README.md

 ## Adding it to Gitlab

-To enable Code Quality reports based on Flake8 in Gitlab merge requests, add a configuration as follows your projects `gitlab-ci.yml` file.
+To enable Code Quality reports based on Flake8 in Gitlab merge requests, add a configuration as follows to your projects `gitlab-ci.yml` file.

 ```
 flake8: